unrealwork/atsd-use-cases/FitnessIndex/README.md

 Although the two charts are rendered almost identically with respect to the data, the key difference is how they are presented.
-Here we see the graph organized to show trends based on the year, and even though a significant amount of data is still present, tracing patterns year-to-year has become much easier.
+Here we see the graph organized to show trends based on the year, and even though a significant amount of data is still present, tracing patterns year-to-year has become much easier than it was in the previous display.
 Notice that because data is only available for 2015 for Baton Rouge, Louisiana the remaining empty columns are still rendered for the sake of chronology.

-Average performance of the observed cities can displayed with a less ambiguous visualization using the [Gauge Chart](https://axibase.com/products/axibase-time-series-database/visualization/widgets/gauge-chart/) that shows subjective performance standards:
+Average performance of the observed cities can displayed with a less ambiguous visualization using the [Gauge Chart](https://axibase.com/products/axibase-time-series-database/visualization/widgets/gauge-chart/) that shows subjective performance standards, here the threshold has been set at 42, the mean value of the 5-year United States Benchmark Average value:

 ![AtlantaAvg](Images/AtlantaAvg.png)